AyrA/php-ytstream/README.md

 The following `config.php` configuration values are known:

-*Unless otherwise stated, ythey're mandatory.
-Use the example file to get started.*
+*Unless otherwise stated, they're mandatory.
+Use config.example.php to get started.*

 ## FFMPEG

-The Path and file name to the ffmpeg executable
+The path and file name to the ffmpeg executable

 - Type: string
 - Default: No default

 ## YTDL

-The Path and file name to the youtube-dl executable
+The path and file name to the youtube-dl executable

 - Type: string
 - Default: No default